ouvroir/labouvroir/priseEnMain-en.md

 ### **Printer**

-- from the laboratory: wired or installed on your computer using the printer's URL.
+- from the laboratory: wired or installed on your computer using the printer’s URL.
 - from the department (at the secretariat): LGC2152 (Note: When printing, go to printer settings, printer options, color matching, and select "by the printer"; otherwise, PDFs may not work)
 -